Jon Lansman: Labour, Israel, Palestinians and Jews

 Lansman was interviewed by The Jewish Chronicle in January 2016.
 He was asked about attitudes to Israel in the Labour Party and the attitudes of Jews towards it:

 "Yes, of course the vast majority of British Jews are supportive of Israel as a Jewish state – and actually so is Jeremy – but they are far from supportive of all aspects of what is currently happening there", he said.
 "I think Jews in Britain want peace too.
 I think Jeremy's message of fairness for the Palestinians is not something that will be rejected by the Jewish community."

 At the end of April 2016, after long-standing Corbyn ally Ken Livingstone had made comments which led to his suspension from Labour Party membership, Lansman was quoted as saying: "A period of silence from Ken Livingstone is overdue, especially on antisemitism, racism and Zionism.
 It's time he left politics altogether."
 A few days later, in early May, he wrote on the Left Futures blog that the use of the term Zionist to describe supporters of the government in Israel was "counter-productive".
 He cited one poll of British Jews which found 71% favoured a Palestinian state and 75% opposed the Israeli settlements, while 68% still identified as Zionists.
 A "rational debate about how to change the terms of the current debate" requires, in Lansman's opinion, an acknowledgement "that people on the left may also demonstrate some prejudice of their own."

 "I think progress has been uneven; let's put it that way", he said in September 2016.
 Recent developments in Labour concerning antisemitism have "clearly taken us back as well as forward" he added, citing the Chakrabarti Inquiry as an example of the latter.

 In 2018, Lansman criticised the Jewish Voice for Labour group at the Limmud Festival.
 Lansman argued that “the most influential antisemitism-deniers, unfortunately, are Jewish anti-Zionists” and that JVL "is an organisation which is not just tiny but has no real connection with the Jewish community at all,” he said.
 “It doesn’t represent the Jewish community in a way that the Jewish Labour Movement clearly does represent the Labour wing of the Jewish community."

 In May 2020, Lansman announced that he would step down as the chairman of Momentum the following month.

-In July 2020, Lansman apologised for criticising ex-Labour staffers who had appeared on the BBC's Panorama programme Is Labour Anti-Semitic, following the party's decision to apologise for similar comments, which they said had been "false and defamatory".
-Jeremy Corbyn said the Labour Party settlement with the staff who appeared in the Panorama programme was a "political decision, not a legal one".
-Momentum said the party should tell members "whether or not these settlements were in line with the legal advice the party received".
+In July 2020, Lansman apologised for criticising ex-Labour staffers who had appeared on the BBC's Panorama programme Is Labour Anti-Semitic?, following the party's court settlement with the staffers.
+Jeremy Corbyn said the settlement was a "political decision, not a legal one", and Momentum said the party should tell members "whether or not these settlements were in line with the legal advice the party received".